JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 segments = seeded_region_growing(img, seeds)
 ```

 All the segmentation algorithms (except Fuzzy C-means) return a struct `SegmentedImage` that stores the segmentation result. `SegmentedImage` contains a list of applied labels, an array containing the assigned label for each pixel, and mean color and number of pixels in each segment.
-The Result section explains how to access information about the segments.
+[This section](#Result-1) explains how to access information about the segments.

 ```julia
 length(segment_labels(segments))   # number of segments = 3